NixOS/nixos-homepage/core/src/pages/privacy.md

 #### Who is responsible for data collection on this website?

 Data processing on this website is carried out by the website operator.
-You can find their conta ct details in the section “Note on the R esponsible Entity” in this privacy policy.
+You can find their contact details in the section “Note on the Responsible Entity” in this privacy policy.

 #### How do we collect your data?